naveen7v/Intraday-data-puller/README.md

 **SupportResistance_plot.py**

-This code plots intraday graph along with the Pivot,R1 and S1 levels for that day to calculate Pivot,R1,S1 etc you need the EOD data for that stock
+This code plots intraday graph along with the Pivot,R1 and S1 levels for that day.

+To calculate Pivot,R1,S1 etc you need the EOD data for that stock